riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/README.md

 # Fusion Server

 Fusion Server is a distributed configuration management system with high availability features, built using Go.
-It provides real-time configuration synchronization across multiple nodes with support for load balancing and failover.
+It provides configuration synchronization across multiple nodes with support for load balancing and failover.

 ## Features